GaloisInc/BESSPIN-GFE/README.md

 ### Rebuilding the Chisel and Bluespec Processors ###

-The compiled verilog from the latest Chisel and Bluespec build is stored in git to enable building the FPGA bit file right away.
+The compiled verilog from the latest Chisel and Bluespec build is stored in git to enable building the FPGA bitstream right away.
 To rebuild the bluespec processor, follow the directions in `bluespec-processors/P1/Piccolo/README.md`.
 To rebuild the Chisel processor for the GFE, run the following commands
 ```bash
 cd chisel_processors/P1
 ./build.sh